open-policy-agent/opa/docs/README.md

 - `expect_error` - Any OPA error.
 This should generally not be used.

 > At this time, due to the way OPA loads modules on the CLI, expecting parse errors is not possible.

+Finally, outputs can also be tagged one or more times with `include(<group name>)`, which will include another group's module when evaluating (e.g. so that they can be imported).

+> If a query isn't specified for the output's group, when other modules are included the default becomes `data` instead of `data.<package name>`.